 How to Calculate using Calculator?

-The user need to enter the following details into the prime cost calculator for arriving at the prime cost of the product.
+The user needs to enter the following details into the prime cost calculator to arrive at the prime cost of the product.

 Number of Units

 Direct Material per Unit

 Enter the cost of direct material per unit produced.
 If more than one type of raw material is used to produce a single unit, add the cost of both raw materials.
 Also, if more than one unit is used to produce a single unit, enter the total cost of the number of units used in such production.

 Enter the unit cost of direct labor.
 Similar to the cost of direct materials, the labor force employed in production may belong to different classes such as skilled, semi-skilled, or unskilled.
 Provide the total amount of wages paid for manufacturing one unit.